payalrattan/SQL_Project/movies_database_design.md

 **Why did you choose the types you did?**

 - IDs and rating as integers for indexing and rating
 - TEXT for comment, names, and title
+- TIMESTAMP to store current date and time

 **Why did you choose the constraints you did?**